My devotionals today were bang-on. I am sharing my take-aways, hoping it’ll hit home for you as well.

 He fills the heavens and the earth.
-There is no finite depth to his reach.
+There is no finite depth to His reach.
 Try as we may, we cannot hide from Him.
 God’s presence is many things.
 Two of which are comforting and convicting.
-He isn’t one or the other; he is both.
+He isn’t one or the other; He is both.
 This truth could inspire praise or dread, but that’s on us to decide.
 The mistake we often make is putting God in a box, or worse, being selective about which aspects of Him we want.
-He is not a genie in the bottle, neither is he a lottery ticket.
-He is as compassionate as he is just, as he is love, as he is holy, as he is merciful, and so much more.
-What God is not, however, is shifty or a slippery slope.
-He is as solid as rock, and he wants us filled with his fullness.
+He is not a genie in the bottle, neither is He a lottery ticket.
+He is as compassionate as He is just, as He is love, as He is holy, as He is merciful, and so much more.
+What God is not, however, is shifty or slippery.
+He is as solid as rock, and He wants us filled with His fullness.
 Eph.
 3:19-21.

 In the words of Andrew Carter, if we are not hungry for Jesus, we’re full of ourselves i.e., make an idol out of flesh.